CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/computec-pdc-plugin.md

 ## Setting up the Application

-After a successful installation choose the AppEngine console which database would you like to bind in :
+After installation, launch the AppEngine Console and bind the desired database:

 ![Computec PDC Plugin Database](./media/computec-pdc-plugin/computec-pdc-plugin-database.png)

-Then open the CompuTec PDC application and fill in Settings with data (default AppEngine server is `https://localhost:54000`.
-It is required to fill in the fields in the order marked on the following screenshot to refresh the application and download the data.
+Then open the CompuTec PDC application and fill in Settings with data (default AppEngine server is `https://localhost:54000`).
+Complete the fields in the sequence shown in the screenshot below.
+This will refresh the application and fetch necessary data.

 Filling in the fields marked with the red arrows automatically fills in the fields marked with the purple arrows (then, choose one option from the drop-down list).